 Pesto Potato Soup

-So dreamy I nearly ate my spoon in the process!
+This soup is dreamy I nearly ate my spoon in the process!
 It’s great loaded with toppings and simply stellar all on it’s own!

 The recipe that inspired me to pesto-fy my potatoes was loaded in every sense of the word.
 The soup was not only packed with oodles of pasta but served with a hefty serving of buttery garlic bread.
 Let me reiterate that.
 Potato soup.
 With pasta.
 AND BREAD.
 What the what!?
 Now while a coma of the carbohydrate variety does sound lovely ever now and again, it’s just too much.